vimalrajm/VueProject/README.md

 # VueProject
-online book publisher project developed using vue and bulma
+online book publishing and selling project developed using vue and bulma

 ### Used Libraries
 - Bulma